-During 2021, the Authority's staff continued working on achieving accreditation by the Commission for Accreditation of Park and Recreation Agencies.
+During 2022, the Authority's staff continued working on achieving accreditation by the Commission for Accreditation of Park and Recreation Agencies.
 This is a multi-year process that identifies best practice criteria and provides a framework for the Metroparks to show evidence of compliance.
 One benefit of the process is that the organizational self-assessment.
 This offers the Metroparks the opportunity to review our policies and procedures with a sharp eye to ensure consistent application.

-In 2021 the Metroparks continued the grant application approach begun in 2019.
+In 2022 the Metroparks continued the grant application approach begun in 2019.
 An increased number of projects were submitted, with applications tailored to provide flexibility both in regard to funding source as well as funding level.
-This approach again resulted in additional grant projects being approved for inclusion in the 2021 budget.
+This approach again resulted in additional grant projects being approved for inclusion in the 2022 budget.
 In accordance with the Capital Project Fund approved by the Board of Commissioners in 2018, all open capital projects continue to roll forward.
 This change has really improved the understanding surrounding budget and unassigned fund balance.
-The scope and type of projects that were worked on during 2021 are summarized below.
+The scope and type of projects that were worked on during 2022 are summarized below.
 These projects reflect the Authority's commitment to bringing the benefits of parks and recreation to the people of Southeast Michigan:

-- 1. At Willow Metropark, \$1,694,073 was expended toward the construction of a new park office.
-This project is expected to be completed in 2022. - 2.
-At Lower Huron Metropark, \$1,480,143 was spent toward the completion of a space themed playground.
-This project was completed in 2021. - 3.
-Stony Creek Metropark saw improvements with the redevelopment of the boat launch building.
-2021 expenditures on the project totaled \$363,490.
-Completion of this project is expected in 2022. - 4.
-Lake St. Clair Metropark had a beach restoration project that totaled \$292,205.
-This project is expected to be completed in 2023. - 5.
-At Lower Huron Metropark, \$263,421 was expended toward the redevelopment of the north fishing site.
-This project is expected to be completed in 2022. - 6.
-Also, at Stony Creek Metropark, \$216,226 and \$200,775 was expended toward the development of an off-leash dog area and the redevelopment of Sheldon trails.
-Both projects are expected to be completed in 2022.
+- 1. Stony Creek Metropark saw improvements with the redevelopment of the boat launch building.
+2022 expenditures on the project totaled \$1,481,446.
+Completion of this project is expected in 2023. - 2.
+Lake St. Clair Metropark had an entrance/office road reconstruction project that totaled \$1,069,381.
+This project is expected to be completed in 2023. - 3.
+At Willow Metropark, \$731,728 was expended toward the construction of a new park office.
+This project is expected to be completed in 2023. - 4.
+Lower Huron Metropark commenced the Iron Bell Trail project.
+2022 expenditures on the project totaled \$731,692.
+Completion of this project is expected in 2023. - 5.
+Hudson Mills Metropark had a rapids view area development project that totaled \$658,595.
+This project is expected to be completed in 2023.

+- 6. At Lake St. Clair Metropark, \$619,118 was expended toward the Michigan Coastal Management Program accessible launch.
+This project is expected to be completed in 2023. - 7.
+At Willow Metropark, \$558,837 was expended toward the Big Bend Shoreline protection project.
+This project is expected to be completed in 2023.

-In total, the Authority invested in park facilities to the extent of over \$6.3 million, as work was performed on 32 individual capital projects.
+In total, the Authority invested in park facilities to the extent of over \$8.3 million, as work was performed on 42 individual capital projects.
 These capitalized projects will help ensure that Metropark facility offerings to our public are in good working order and relevant to today's recreational interests.
-The vast majority of the 2021 capital improvement expenditures continue to relate to the 3-R's (repair, renovate and replace).
+The vast majority of the 2022 capital improvement expenditures continue to relate to the 3-R's (repair, renovate and replace).
 Due to the age of the Metropark facilities, it is essential that these types of projects continue have attention.